Chuku’s | Nigerian Tapas In Tottenham

 What’s more, it’ll all be taking place to a backdrop of rhythmic Afrobeats, contemporary art, and street photography which – alongside a drinks list inclusive of both hibiscus-infused Sangria and a house-made Palm Leaf cocktail – lends itself to a jolly good time.

-NOTE: Chuku’s is opening in February 2020.
+NOTE: Chuku’s is officially opening on 20th February 2020.
+They’ll be open on soft launch (with 50% off food) 13th-19th February – tables are now fully booked but they’ll be taking walk-ins, too.
 We’ll be back with more news soon, or you can keep track of things via their website HERE.

 Chuku’s | 274 High Road, Tottenham, N15 4AJ